abubakar20-02/LogoAdder-GUI-interface/README.md

 #  LogoAdder

-Simple application to add logo.
+A simple windows application built to add logo to an image.
+What make's this application unique is that the user can drop a folder and it would add logo to all images in the folder.

 ## Table of Contents 📘
 * [Libraries](#libraries)